ruby-amqp/amqp/README.md

 We cover Web application integration for multiple Ruby Web servers in [Connecting to the broker guide](http://rubyamqp.info/articles/connecting_to_broker/).

 ## How to use AMQP gem with Ruby on Rails, Sinatra and other Web frameworks ##

 We cover Web application integration for multiple Ruby Web servers in [Connecting to the broker guide](http://rubyamqp.info/articles/connecting_to_broker/).

-## Migration from amqp gem 0.6.x and 0.7.x

-Upgrading from amqp gem 0.6.x and 0.7.x to to 0.8.0.RCs is straightforward, please see [amqp gem 0.8.0 migration guide](http://rubyamqp.info/articles/08_migration/).
-The same guide explains amqp gem versions history and why you would want to upgrade.

 ## Community